Initial Public Offering:

 Step 2: Entering an Underwriting Agreement

+This is the second step in issuing Initial Public Offering.
 Once the amount of money to be raised is finalized, the process of underwriting begins.
 Underwriting is the process in which investment banks raise capital from investors in the market on behalf of companies and in case they fail to raise the targeted amount, it is the duty of an underwriter to buy the remaining shares.
 This makes a job of an underwriter very risky.

 This is why, Underwriters, before entering the agreement, weigh the company and its growth potential to arrive at a fair valuation of the company.
 This helps them in understanding the true market value and the amount of risk involved in underwriting the security.